Nottotallynadawr/termux-desktop-for-termux-x11/README.md

 ```
 ./setup.sh --uninstall
 ```

-***VNC Client***

-Now you need a VNC client app to connect to server.
-I'm using this Android VNC client: [VNC Viewer](https://play.google.com/store/apps/details?id=com.realvnc.viewer.android).
-You can use [TigerVNC](https://tigervnc.org/) if you're trying to connect to server by a computer (Windows or Linux).

 Determine port number on which VNC server listens.
 It can be calculated like this: 5900 + {display number}.
 So for display 'localhost:1' the port will be 5901. <br />